How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • high sensitivity to a certain type of pathogen, such as food, chemicals, animal hair, insect bites and others;

-• violation of the mechanism for the production of antigens and antibodies as a result of prolonged use of drugs, or a malfunction of the immune system;
+• disruption of the mechanism for the production of antigens and antibodies as a result of long-term use of medications, or a malfunction of the immune system;

 • release of enzymes and proteins from leukocytes.

-The shape, total area and rate of formation depends on the source of the catalyzed irritation.
+The shape, total area and rate of formation depend on the source of the irritation that became the catalyst.

 Scabies

 This rash on the body of an adult is very itchy, especially in the evening and at night.
-The reason is the scabies mite, making its moves in the upper layer of the epidermis.
+The cause is the scabies mite, which makes its moves in the upper layer of the epidermis.

-The moves are similar to convex whitish lines located in places characteristic of the development of itching.
+The passages look like convex whitish lines located in places characteristic of the development of itching.

 The disease is toxic-allergic in nature.